Leighton Lucas: Career

-Leighton Lucas (5 January 1903 – 1 November 1982) was an English composer and conductor.
-Born into a musical family (his father, Clarence Lucas, was also a noted composer and his mother Clara Asher-Lucas a concert pianist), he began his career as a dancer for Sergei Diaghilev's Ballets Russes (1918–21).
-He became a ballet conductor at 19, and in 1941 became musical director of the Ballet Guild, a wartime company for which he formed first a quintet, later an orchestra.
+He was born into a musical family: his father, Clarence Lucas, was also a noted composer from Canada and his English mother Clara Asher-Lucas (1867-1942) was a concert pianist who had studied with Clara Schumann.
+Lucas began his career as a dancer for Sergei Diaghilev's Ballets Russes (1918–21) but soon branched out into conducting.
+He joined the Birmingham Repertory Theatre as musical director from 1923 to 1925.
+During this time he conducted a performance of Rutland Boughton's opera The Immortal Hour in 1923.

+In the 1930s he joined the Markova-Dolin ballet company, and in 1941 became musical director of the Ballet Guild, a wartime company for which he formed first a quintet, later an orchestra.
 He also worked as an arranger for Jack Hylton's orchestra between c.1926 and 1930.